 Philip is a consultant to the CFA Institute and a co-author of readings on private wealth management in the CFA curriculum.

-Philip Marcovici’s latest book, The Destructive Power of Family Wealth – A Guide to Succession Planning, Asset Protection and Wealth Management was published by John Wiley & Sons at the end of 2016 and is available on Amazon and through other online and retail booksellers.
+Philip Marcovici’s book, The Destructive Power of Family Wealth – A Guide to Succession Planning, Asset Protection and Wealth Management was published by John Wiley & Sons and is available on Amazon and through other online and retail booksellers.
 Order NOW at Amazon or Amazon UK

 Philip wrote this book to help families navigate the increasingly complex world of succession planning and asset protection, and to share his views on the state of the wealth management industry.
 Philip’s book also contains his views on strategy for private banks, trust companies and others in the wealth management industry looking for success in a time of enormous change and challenge.

 The Destructive Power of Family Wealth offers thoughtful, holistic planning to ensure that your wealth remains a positive force for your family.
 Global taxation regimes, changing bank secrecy laws, asset protection and other critical issues are examined in depth to assist wealth owners and their advisors in planning, and the discussion includes details on essential tools for any wealth management strategy.
 This book also delves into the psychology of wealth, and the effect it has on different family members; wealth destroys families every day, and smart management means maintaining the family as much as it means maintaining and expanding wealth.